-For 2018, the CAFD goals and the achieved level are set forth in the chart below.
-The Company achieved CAFD of approximately \$289 million, surpassing the AIP Gate and the CAFD target.
+Beyond serving as a "gate" to any payout of AIP bonuses to NEOs, CAFD is also a distinct portion of our annual incentive framework.
+For 2019, the CAFD goals and the achieved level are set forth in the chart below.
+The Company achieved CAFD of approximately \$254 million, surpassing the CAFD threshold (i.e., the AIP Gate) but less than the CAFD target.

 CAFD CAFD CAFD CAFD

 Threshold Target Maximum Actual

-\$242 million \$ 280 million \$ 318 million \$ 289 million
+\$231 million \$ 270 million \$ 309 million \$ 254 million